simrandysanic/Deepfake-Detector-ViXNet-EfficientNet/README.md

 ## Abstract

 This project addresses the growing challenge of detecting image-based deepfakes.
-We adapt the ViXNet architecture by replacing the heavyweight Xception backbone with **EfficientNet-B3**, significantly improving computational efficiency while retaining strong detection performance.
+The ViXNet architecture is adapted by replacing the heavyweight Xception backbone with **EfficientNet-B3**, significantly improving computational efficiency while retaining strong detection performance.

 The dual-branch model combines:
 - A **Vision Transformer (ViT-B16)** for patch-based local/global relationships